alfa23/portfolio-project-three/README.md

 - Successful submission of wager amount (see: Manual Testing) initiates selection of three random 'winning' reels.
 The user's wallet balance has the wager value deducted and is updated.
 Turns value is incremented by 1.

   - The random reels result is compared to the winning conditions and, if required, rewards are calculated and ammended to the wallet value.

+    - Check if current credits > maxcredits and, if so, update maxcredits value.

   - The random reels are displayed to the user in a simple digital facsimilie of a one-armed bandit's reels with the win-line highlighted in white, out of the surrounding blue.